dwweiss/whiteboxes/README.md

 # coloredLids

 _coloredLids_ extends the [_grayBoxes_](grayBoxes) project by deriving objects from the _grayboxes.Theoretical_ class.
 That class is merely an interface to an empty white box model.
-It defines the contract between the gray box and subsets of white boxes models.
-The lid color of the subsets of white boxes in [Fig. 1](#figure-1-gray-box-model-comprising-white-boxes-with-colored-lids-and-black-boxes) indicates functionality for simulating  <font color="red">heat transfer</font>, <font color="blue">fluid flow</font>, <font color="green">mass transfer</font> and <font color="yellow">structural mechanics</font>.
+It defines the contract between the gray box and subsets of the white boxes model.
+The lid color of the subsets in [Fig. 1](#figure-1-gray-box-model-comprising-white-boxes-with-colored-lids-and-black-boxes) indicates functionality for simulating  <font color="red">heat transfer</font>, <font color="blue">fluid flow</font>, <font color="green">mass transfer</font> and <font color="yellow">structural mechanics</font>.

 <br>